Esca-MMC/DestroyableBushes/readme.md

 1. **Run the game** using SMAPI.
 This will generate the mod's **config.json** file in the `Stardew Valley\Mods\DestroyableBushes` folder.
 2. **Exit the game** and open the **config.json** file with any text editing program.

 This mod also supports [spacechase0](https://github.com/spacechase0)'s [Generic Mod Config Menu](https://spacechase0.com/mods/stardew-valley/generic-mod-config-menu/) (GMCM).
-Users with that mod will be able to change config.json settings from Stardew's main menu.
+Players with that mod will be able to change config.json settings from Stardew's main menu.

 The available settings are: